apache/nano/README.md

 ## contribute

-everyone is welcome to contribute. patches, bugfixes, new features.
+everyone is welcome to contribute. patches, bugfixes, new features

-1. create an issue to know if the feature is wanted and state that you are interested in fixing it yourself.
+1. create an [issue][2] on github so the community can comment on your idea
 2. fork `nano` in github
-3. create a new branch - `git checkout -b my_branch`
+3. create a new branch `git checkout -b my_branch`
 4. create tests for the changes you made
 5. make sure you pass both existing and newly inserted tests
 6. commit your changes
-7. push to your branch - `git push origin my_branch`
+7. push to your branch `git push origin my_branch`
 8. create an pull request

-### running the tests
+### tests

-1. install the packages referred as dev dependencies in `package.json`.
+1. install the packages referred as dev dependencies in `package.json`
 2. browse to `test/` and `./run`.

-always make sure all the tests pass before sending in your pull request! we will tell santa!
+always make sure all the tests pass before sending in your pull request!

+we will tell santa

 ## meta